Emanuel African Methodist Episcopal Church: 2015 shooting

 On June 17, 2015, nine people were shot and killed inside Mother Emanuel.
 The victims included South Carolina State Senator Clementa Pinckney, senior pastor, and eight members of his congregation: Cynthia Hurd, Depayne Middleton-Doctor, Sharonda Coleman-Singleton, Susie Jackson, Myra Thompson, Tywanza Sanders, Ethel Lance, and Daniel Simmons.
 There was a tenth victim who was also shot but survived.

 Dylann Roof, a 21-year-old white male, was arrested shortly afterwards and charged with nine counts of murder.
 The killings were investigated by state and federal law enforcement officials as a possible hate crime, and it was found that they were.
 According to the FBI, Roof left a manifesto detailing his racist views on the lastrhodesian.com website before the shooting.
 The church, on its own website, refers to Roof as "the stranger".

 In December 2016, Roof was convicted of 33 federal hate crime and murder charges.
 On January 10, 2017, he was sentenced to death by lethal injection for those crimes.
 Roof was separately charged with nine counts of murder in the South Carolina state courts.
 In April 2017, Roof pleaded guilty to all nine state charges in order to avoid receiving a second death sentence, and as a result, he was sentenced to life imprisonment without the possibility of parole.
 While he will receive automatic appeals of his death sentence, he may eventually be executed by the federal justice system in the Terre Haute, Indiana death chamber.

+After the shooting, Reverend Sharon Risher, daughter of victim Ethel Lance, became an activist for gun-violence prevention.
+Risher also advocates for the end to the federal death penalty.